 Our board of directors has determined and resolved that we not engage in the business of investing, reinvesting, owning, holding or trading in securities and is implementing a plan to restructure our business and the composition of our assets to make clear that we are not an "investment company" within the meaning of the 40 Act.
-This may limit our ability to make certain investments (including divesting certain assets), or require us to take or forego certain actions, that could materially and adversely affect our financial condition and results of operation.
-There can be no assurance that we will be able to execute that plan within the one-year deadline.
+This may limit our ability to make certain investments

+(including divesting certain assets), or require us to take or forego certain actions, that could materially and adversely affect our financial condition and results of operation.
 In addition, if the SEC, its staff or the courts changes their interpretation of certain provisions of the 40 Act, including Section 3(c)(5), we may need to take additional steps in order to avoid becoming subject to regulation under the 40 Act, which could materially and adversely affect our financial condition and results of operation.